Prefix/zombieswarm/README.md

 ## Humans

 Humans level up in order to get better weapon, get better upgrades.
 How do they get xp?
 Makes damage to zombies and gets some xp.

+## Prestige

+Prestige system is GunXp mod expansion.
+When you reach levels it's over, but Prestige mod allows users to have levels reset and get some kind of bonus and continue leveling (a.k.a. grinding for those extra bonus).
+There a few tiers for leveling in other words:

+Levels
+When you reach certain level you get levels reset and get 1 Reborn, 1 Reborn point, +1 to total reborns.
+When you reach specific amount of reborns your reborns being reset and you get 1 Evolution and 1 Evolution point When you reach specific amount of evolutions your evolutions being reset and you get 1 Nirvana and 1 Evolution point

 ## Server commands